apache/beam/website/www/site/content/en/blog/dyi-content-discovery-platform-genai-beam.md

 Follow the steps in this guide to create a custom scalable solution for data extraction, content ingestion, and storage.
 Learn how to kickstart the development of a LLM-based solution using Google Cloud products and generative AI offerings.
 Google Cloud is designed to be simple to use, scalable, and flexible, so you can use it as a starting point for further expansion or experimentation.

-### High Level Flow
+### High-level Flow

-From a high level perspective, content uptake and query interactions are completely separated.
-An external content owner should be able to send documents (stored in Google Docs or just in binary text format) and expect a tracking id for the ingestion request.
-The ingestion process then will grab the document’s content and create chunks (configurable in size) and with each document chunks generate embeddings.
+In this workflow, content uptake and query interactions are completely separated.
+An external content owner can send documents stored in Google Docs or in a binary text format and receive a tracking ID for the ingestion request.
+The ingestion process gets the content of the document and creates chunks that are configurable in size.
+Each document chunk is used to generate embeddings.
 These embeddings represent the content semantics, in the form of a vector of 768 dimensions.
-Given the document identifier (provided at ingestion time) and the chunk identifier we can store these embeddings into a Vector DB for later semantic matching.
-This process is central to later contextualizing user inquiries.
+Given the document identifier and the chunk identifier, you can store the embeddings in a Vector database for semantic matching.
+This process is central to contextualizing user inquiries.

 <img class="center-block"
     src="/images/blog/dyi-cdp-genai-beam/cdp-highlevel.png"
     alt="Content Discovery Platform Overview">

-The query resolution process does not depend directly on information ingestion.
-It is expected for the user to receive relevant answers based on the content that was ingested until the moment the query was requested, but even in the case of having no relevant content stored in the platform the platform should return an answer stating exactly that.
-In general, the query resolution process should first generate embeddings from the query content and previously existing context (like previous exchanges with the platform), then match these embeddings with all the existing embedding vectors stored from the content, and in case of having positive matches, retrieve the plain text content represented by the content embeddings.
-Finally with the textual representation of the query and the textual representation of the matched content, the platform will formulate a request to the LLM to provide a final answer to the original user inquiry.
+The query resolution process doesn't depend directly on information ingestion.
+The user receives relevant answers based on the content ingested until the moment of the query request.
+Even if the platform doesn't have any relevant content stored, the platform returns an answer stating that it doesn't have relevant content.
+Therefore, the query resolution process first generates embeddings from the query content and from the previously existing context, like previous exchanges with the platform, then matches these embeddings with the existing embedding vectors stored from the content.
+When the platform has positive matches, it retrieves the plain-text content represented by the content embeddings.
+Finally, by using the textual representation of the query and the textual representation of the matched content, the platform formulates a request to the LLM to provide a final answer to the original user inquiry.

 ## Components of the solution

-The intent is to rely, as much as possible, on the low-ops capabilities of the GCP services and to create a set of features that are highly scalable.
-At a high level, the solution can be separated into 2 main components, the service layer and the content ingestion pipeline.
-The service’s layer acts as the entry point for document’s ingestion and user queries, it’s a simple set of REST resources exposed through CloudRun and implemented using [Quarkus](https://quarkus.io/) and the client libraries to access other services (VertexAI Models, BigTable and PubSub).
-In the case of the content ingestion pipeline we have:
+Use the low-ops capabilities of the Google Cloud services to create a set of highly scalable features.
+You can separate the solution into two main components: the service layer and the content ingestion pipeline.
+The service layer acts as the entry point for document ingestion and user queries.
+It’s a simple set of REST resources exposed through Cloud Run and implemented by using [Quarkus](https://quarkus.io/) and the client libraries to access other services (Vertex AI models, Cloud Bigtable and Pub/Sub).
+The content ingestion pipeline includes the following components:

 *   A streaming pipeline that captures user content from wherever it resides.
 *   A process that extracts meaning from this content as a set of multi-dimensional vectors (text embeddings).
 *   A storage system that simplifies context matching between knowledge content and user inquiries (a Vector Database).
-*   Another storage system that maps knowledge representation with the actual content forming the aggregated context of the inquiry.
+*   Another storage system that maps knowledge representation with the actual content, forming the aggregated context of the inquiry.
 *   A model capable of understanding the aggregated context and, through prompt engineering, delivering meaningful answers.
-*   HTTP and GRPC based services.
+*   HTTP and gRPC-based services.

-These components work together to provide a comprehensive and simple implementation for a content discovery platform.
+Together, these components provide a comprehensive and simple implementation for a content discovery platform.

-## Architecture Design
+## Workflow Architecture

-Given the multiple components in play, we will be diving down to explain how the different components interact to resolve the two main use cases of the platform.
+This section explains how the different components interact.

-### Component’s Dependencies
+### Dependencies of the components

-The following diagram shows all of the components that the platform integrates to capture documents for ingestion and resolve user query requests, also all the dependencies existing between the different components of the solution and the GCP services in use.
+The following diagram shows all of the components that the platform integrates with.
+It also shows all of the dependencies that exist between the components of the solution and the Google Cloud services.

 <img class="center-block"
     src="/images/blog/dyi-cdp-genai-beam/cdp-arch.png"